TURKMENISTAN: First 2020 conscientious objector jailing

-On 13 January 2020, a Judge at Niyazov District Court convicted Ergashov and sentenced him to two years' imprisonment, Jehovah's Witnesses told Forum 18.
+On 13 January 2020, Judge A. Odayev of Niyazov District Court convicted Ergashov and sentenced him to two years' imprisonment, Jehovah's Witnesses told Forum 18.

 The man who answered the phone of the deputy head of Dashoguz Region's Military Prosecutor's Office denied that it had any involvement in the prosecution.
 "We don't know anything," he told Forum 18 on 27 January.
 He then put the phone down.